pkk82/bash-wizard/README.md

     # launch compiled class using maven exec plugin, pass term matching main class as first argument and arguments to main class as subsequent ones
     mej

+    # launch all compiled class using maven exec plugin, pass term matching main class as first argument and arguments to main class as subsequent ones
+    meja